-The Management Committee consists of 19 members, two of whom are also members of the Supervisory Council.
+The Management Committee consists of 20 members, two of whom are also members of the Supervisory Council.
 Management Committee members are entitled to salary, bonuses, voluntary medical insurance and other short term employee benefits.
-Salary and bonus compensation paid to members of the Management Committee is determined by the terms of employment contracts.
+Salary and bonus compensation paid to members of the Management Committee is determined by the terms of "Remuneration Policy for the members of the Management Committee" approved by the Company's Supervisory Council on 18 March 2012.